lnagle/lnagle.github.io/yearInReview2018.md

 ### Books Read/Listened To (favorites in bold)
 Nonfiction:
+- **The Power Broker: Robert Moses and the Fall of New York - Robert Caro**
 - Miles: The Autobiography - Miles Davis
 - Deep Work: Rules for Focused Success in a Distracted World - Cal Newport
 - Open: An Autobiography - Andre Agassi